Department-of-Mesh-Regional-Bridging/meshcore-esp-now-filtered-bridge/README.md

 # Overview
 The Filtered Bridge is a two (or more) repeater ESP‑NOW system that links two (or more) MeshCore regions without forcing them to share the same RF settings.

-It also empowers bridge admins to selectively forward traffic, which mitigates cross‑region noise, advert storms, and public‑channel chatter from overwhelming neighboring meshes.
-It also allows admins of the bridge to specify common hashtag channels for blocking messages from crossing the bridge (eg; #test, #bot, #wardriving etc;) thereby keeping the responses region-specific.
+It also empowers bridge admins to selectively forward traffic by blocking Adverts, Public channel which mitigates cross‑region noise, advert storms, and public‑channel chatter from overwhelming neighboring meshes.
+In addition, admins can specify up to 32 hashtag channels for blocking messages from crossing the bridge (eg; #test, #bot, #wardriving etc;) thereby keeping the responses region-specific.
 This project promotes regional autonomy, mesh hygiene, cooperative inter‑mesh communication, and regional community.

 For example, while its nice to receive a "Good Morning Mesh" message in the main Public channel from someone nearby, the cacophony of these messages from far-off locales tends to dull the experience over time.

 ## Key Features
-<strong>Customizable Packet Filtering</strong>

-CLI‑controlled filtering of:
+###Customizable CLI‑controlled Packet Filtering of:

-    - Adverts
+    - Adverts (flood and zero-hop)
     - Main Public channel
     - Up to 32 hashtag channels (16 hashtag channels per repeater)

 Supports granular control of what crosses the bridge (e.g., #sacsfbridge for inter‑mesh communication corridors)

-The Crossband Filtered Bridge will still allow, and message types that persist, across the bridge:
+The Crossband Filtered Bridge will still allow (and message types that persist) across the bridge:

     - Private messages
     - Private groups